-Founded in 1969 as the Community Child Care Center of Delray Beach (our corporate name), the Achievement Centers for Children & Families began as a pilot program in response to the overwhelming need for affordable, quality childcare available to low-income working mothers.
+Founded in 1969 as the Community Child Care Center of Delray Beach (our corporate name), the Achievement Centers for Children & Families began as a pilot program in response to the overwhelming need for affordable, quality childcare for working mothers.

 As a small nonprofit organization, our mission began in donated church schoolrooms with a handful of teachers and children.
 As the low-income community needs became increasingly evident, our program quickly grew to support these families and help prepare their children for success in the public school system.
-The Achievement Centers’ program was so successful that a few years later we relocated to a small house.
-In 1990, a new preschool facility opened, on land donated by the city of Delray Beach, serving children 3 to 5 years.
-Less than six years later, we built a toddler center to serve children between the ages of 12 months to 3 years.
-In 2001, we opened our 19,000 square foot after school center to serve students in kindergarten through 5th grade.
+The Achievement Centers’ program was so successful that we relocated to a small house a few years later.
+In 1990, a new preschool facility opened serving children ages 3-5 years old on land donated by the city of Delray Beach.
+Less than six years later, we built a toddler center to serve children between 12 months to 3 years old.
+In 2001, we opened our 19,000-square-foot after-school center to serve kindergarten through fifth-grade students with enrichment services.

-Our programs were expanded again in 2004 with the addition of an afterschool program, teen program, adult education program and adult center at the Village Academy.
-In January 2007 we officially changed our name from the Community Child Care Center to the Achievement Centers for Children & Families to aptly describe our dedication of providing services to working low-income families in Palm Beach County.
+Our programs were expanded again in 2004 with the addition of an after-school program, teen program, adult education program, and adult center at the Village Academy.
+In January 2007, we officially changed our name from the Community Child Care Center to the Achievement Centers for Children & Families to aptly describe our dedication to providing services for under-resourced families in Palm Beach County.